Landing Your Dream IT Job: The 4 Pillars of Personal Branding (Part 3)

 When recruiters and hiring managers scour the web for qualified candidates, this is their first impression of you.
-Your online brand can make or break someone’s decision to reach out about a job opportunity.
+Your online brand could make or break someone’s decision to reach out about a job opportunity.

 Here are the most important things to consider when building your online presence with an IT career focus:

-- Make sure you have a recent, approachable profile picture.
+- Have a recent, approachable profile picture.

 - Be engaged – don’t just be a lurker!
 Instead of simply clicking the like button, add your own comments and share articles about topics you enjoy!
 Talk about your current projects, local events, and latest professional interests.

-- Complete your entire profile; you’ll be significantly more likely to receive opportunities through LinkedIn if you do!
+- Complete your entire profile; you’ll be significantly more likely to receive opportunities through LinkedIn if you do.
 Check out our blog post 5 Steps to Making Your LinkedIn Profile Job Ready for guidance.

 3. Website or Online Portfolio